 How Many LinkedIn Connections Should I Have?
 Your Age x 10

-Note that the number and partial concept I talk about at the end of the video comes from one of my favorite Seth Godin blog posts, First, Organize 1000.
+Note that the number and partial concept comes from one of my favorite Seth Godin blog posts, First, Organize 1000.

 Everyone’s network size and participation on LinkedIn will be the result of a number of varying factors.
-But, if you think about my advice, isn’t it a reasonable goal to meet and potentially link up with 10 to 20 new people each year through networking events?
+But, if you think about my advice, and if you also consider how to network on LinkedIn, isn’t it a reasonable goal to meet and potentially link up with 10 to 20 new people each year through networking events?
 Even if you’re fresh out of college with few professional connections, I believe the calculation that I propose is reasonable.
-And if you’re a true Windmill Networker, you can easily meet 10 to 20 people in a month or even a week!
+And if you’re a true networker, you can easily meet 10 to 20 people in a month or even a week!
 I have networking events where I meet several people I want to connect with in a single day.